 I am a huge fan of music, sports, and real estate—I’m actually a licensed real estate agent.
 In my free time, I love going to music festivals and have been to 30 so far.
 I also enjoy tennis, and have competed in the sport for 14 years, including throughout college.

 Simply put, our workforce and communities have to adjust to this rapidly growing autistic population.

 What’s the biggest you believe your company can become?

 1 out of 68 children born in the United States are born with autism.
 According to the Center for Disease Control, in 2014 there were roughly 3.5 million autistic Americans.
 Simply put, our workforce and communities have to adjust to the rapidly growing autistic population, which is where a lot of avenues open up for our business model for both B2C and B2B.

 My favorite book is Zero to One by Peter Thiel.
 I am a firm believer in his philosophy on start-up development and what it takes to build the innovations of our future

 What are three skills you believe make a good leader?

 The ability to listen to others

-If you had $1M to invest, where would you put it (you can’t invest in your own company).
+If you had $1M to invest, where would you put it aside from your own company?

 I would invest this money into cryptocurrencies and real estate.
 Cryptocurrencies have the potential to provide exceptional returns.
 Real estate is also an area of investment medium that I offer extensive knowledge in.*